 Dr. Adi says, “It is my honor and privilege to be able to provide the community the opportunity to ask questions directly and learn on the go.
-A keen understanding of how insulin works and how food and activity and many other factors affect blood glucose is absolutely key to manage diabetes and keep a practical approach and expectations.
+A keen understanding of how insulin works and how food and activity and many other factors affect blood glucose is absolutely key to managing diabetes and keeping a practical approach and expectations.
 I’ve often said T1D is really managed by the patients and their parents, so the more they know the better ‘diabetologists’ they become.”

 More about Dr. Saleh Adi

-Dr. Saleh Adi is a well-known medical provider to many members of the San Francisco T1D Community, and serves as Co-Chair of Community Engagement on the JDRF Greater Bay Area Community Board.
+Dr. Saleh Adi is a well-known medical provider to many members of the San Francisco Bay Area T1D Community, and serves as Co-Chair of Community Engagement on the JDRF Greater Bay Area Community Board.
 As a pediatric endocrinologist and diabetes specialist, he has provided comprehensive clinical care for children with T1D and their families and for children with other endocrine disorders in San Francisco for decades.